-The best treatments are those which help quickly.
+The best treatments are those which help reasonably quickly.
 Generally, antidepressant medicine should relieve symptoms of DD within 1 or 2 months after it is started.
 Most classes of antidepressants have been shown to work in DD.
-Psychotherapy should also have some effect on the chronic depression within a number of months (not years!!).
+Psychotherapy should also have some effect on the symptoms of chronic depression within a number of months (not years!!).
 If the treatment isn’t working, you should discuss this with your doctor or therapist, and you might consider getting a consultation, or changing treatment approaches.

 The very worst treatments are “self-medication,” in which people use alcohol, cocaine, or other substances, to try to make themselves feel better.
 Obviously, these solutions may create problems of their own.